Trip Date: July 1-3, 2000

 Area: Glacier Peak Wilderness

-Starting & Ending Point: White Chuck Trailhead (White Chuck River Road)
+Starting & Ending Point: Old White Chuck Trailhead at end of White Chuck River Road (Elev.
+2350 feet)

 Way Points: White Chuck River & Kennedy Ridge & Glacier Creek & Kennedy Glacier Moraine & Kennedy Creek Bench (trail hike & rock scramble)

-Summit: Glacier Peak (ascent via Lower Kennedy Glacier—Frostbite Ridge—Rabbit Ears; descent via Sitkum Glacier—Boulder Basin—Sitkum Creek—Kennedy Creek—Kennedy Ridge—Glacier Creek—Kennedy Glacier Moraine)
+Summit: Glacier Peak (snow climb via Lower Kennedy Glacier—Frostbite Ridge—Rabbit Ears; descent via Sitkum Glacier—Boulder Basin—Sitkum Creek—Kennedy Creek—Kennedy Ridge—Glacier Creek—Kennedy Glacier Moraine)

 Approximate Stats: 27 miles traveled; 12,100 feet gained & lost.